Generic Name: benzocaine (BEN-zoe-kane)

 Brand Name: Examples include Americaine Otic and Otocain

-Benzocaine drops is used for:
+Benzocaine drops are used for:

 Relieving pain and itching in the ear caused by ear infections.
 It may also be used for other conditions as determined by your doctor.